AEW TNT Championship: Custom designs

 During the May 20, 2022, episode of Rampage, Sammy Guevara, Tay Conti, and Frankie Kazarian destroyed the standard belt they stole from reigning champion Scorpio Sky.
 The following week, on the May 27 episode, Dan Lambert and Ethan Page presented Sky with a custom version of the championship belt in the colors of Sky's hometown and favorite National Basketball Association team, the Los Angeles Lakers.
 The "Lakers belt" had a gold strap and the word "Champion" on a purple banner.
 Emblazoned on the end of the strap between the snap buttons was "8-24", referring to the numbers worn by late Lakers star Kobe Bryant.
 The title's original designer, Ron Edwardsen, also designed the "Lakers belt".

 Following reigning champion Jack Perry's match on the August 17, 2024, episode of Collision in the build to his defense against Darby Allin in a Coffin match at All In on August 25, Perry put his opponent Danny Orion in a body bag with Allin's name on it, along with the standard TNT Championship belt, which he spat on.
 Perry then unveiled his custom championship belt to accompany his "Scapegoat" persona, featuring the same design but completely spray-painted black with red paint splattered on the main plate (mimicking blood) and a warped and tattered leather strap.
-Perry changed the championship via blacksmithing, altering the metal, warping the leather strap, and then painting it.
+Perry himself changed the championship via blacksmithing, altering the metal, warping the leather strap, and then painting it.

+After winning the title at Full Gear on November 22, 2025, Mark Briscoe was presented a custom belt by Orange Cassidy on behalf of their Conglomeration stable, which featured the same design as the standard belt, but with a snow camo strap, as snow camo ring gear is a trademark of both Mark and his late brother Jay.
+The red banner was also changed to white.
+This belt was made by Belts By Dan.

+Following his successful defense in his home country of Australia at Grand Slam Australia on February 14, 2026, Kyle Fletcher unveiled his own custom TNT Championship belt, which retained the standard design but with a pink strap, as that is the signature color of Fletcher's ring gear.
+The belt was made by Belts By Dan.